|

 ore to produce one troy ounce (31.103 grams) of gold.
 When the

-efficiency of the process covered in this text is maximized, it
+efficiency of the process covered in this text is maximized,

-produce an ounce of gold and platinum!
+to produce an ounce of gold and platinum!
 Tests of the "Champion

 Process" within the last year have shown the equivalence